nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.development.rst

 ``socketPath``
 ^^^^^^^^^^^^^^

-This option is read-only and the module should always use the socket to communicate with the database.
+This option is read-only and the module should always use the UNIX socket to communicate with the database.
 The reason for this is to avoid the need of passwords or certificates.
-Use of this option definition is only for module developers to find out the right socket path.
+Use of this option definition is only for module developers to find out the right socket path, not for users to expose.

+Depending on the application, either ``socketPath`` or ``phpHostname`` needs to be used in the connection string/function.

 ``phpHostname``
 ^^^^^^^^^^^^^^^